-To install the additional AIX software you have a choice of several different interfaces provided by AIX.
-Perhaps the easiest method is to use the SMIT (or "smitty") interface but you could also use the AIX geninstall, installp, or rpm commands if you like.
+To install the additional software you have a choice of several different interfaces provided by AIX.
+Perhaps the easiest method is to use the SMIT (or "smitty") interface but you could also use the AIX geninstall or installp commands if you like.
 Refer to the AIX documentation if you are not familiar with this support. (http://www-03.ibm.com/servers/aix/library/index.html)